thiagocapuano/waves-documentation/en/waves-api-and-sdk/examples/trading-bot.md

 Waves Full Node performs almost like all other decentralized-cryptocurrencies: keeps a full-copy of the blockchain, verifies the transactions.
 The main differences are convenient REST API and DEX(Matcher).

 Note: DEX(matcher) is disabled in default configuration file.
-Node REST API allows working with Waves Blockchain like with many other centralized platforms, e.g. Google, Facebook etc. In official Wavesplatform’s Github repository, you can find RPC API documentation and description of used data structures.
+Node REST API allows working with Waves Blockchain like with many other centralized platforms, e.g. Google, Facebook etc. In official Waves platform’s Github repository, you can find RPC API documentation and description of used data structures.
 If you prefer API docs in Postman interface you can follow the link

 ### Terms
-**Node  ** — Full Node, it contains full-copy of the blockchain.
+**Node** — Full Node, it contains full-copy of the blockchain.

-**Matcher \(DEX\) ** —  part of a full node.
+**Matcher \(DEX\)** — part of a full node.
 Matcher nodes are responsible for pairing orders and executing trades quickly, whilst they are still settled on the blockchain.
 When a user sends an order to Matcher he doesn’t transfer ownership of his money to anyone, his money remains on his account until the order is matched with counter-order.
 More details can be found here and here.

 **AssetPair**  — Pair of assets we want to exchange.

 ### Trading strategy
 [Scalping trading strategy](https://www.investopedia.com/articles/trading/05/scalping.asp) widely used in trading, and crypto community is not an exception.
 There are a lot of variations of the strategy, the main difference between them is in size of timeframe.
 The strategy exploits small changes in currency prices: it buys at the mean price minus some [price step](https://www.asx.com.au/services/trading-services/price.htm) and sells at the mean price plus some step, in order to gain the bid/ask difference.
 It normally involves establishing and liquidating a position quickly, in this case within 15 seconds.
+The bid and ask are the best potential prices that buyers and sellers are willing to transact at the bid for the buying side, and the ask for the selling side.

-Disclaimer: I do not suggest to use scalping strategy.
-The strategy was chosen because of its simplicity for implementing in a bot.
+It's not suggested to use scalping strategy.
+The scalping strategy was chosen because of its simplicity to implement it in a bot.

 The bot with initial parameters trades on Waves-BTC pair (Waves is an amount asset and BTC is a `price_asset`).
 The spread mean price is `((best_bid + best_ask) // 2) * 10 ** (bot.price_asset.decimals - bot.amount_asset.decimals)`.
 The price step is `0.5%` from the mean price.
 The bot places the buy order at price `meanprice * (1 - price_step)` and the amount `(BTC_balance / bid_price) - order_fee`.
 The sell order is placed at `meanprice * (1 + price_step)` and the amount equal to `Waves_balance - order_fee `.

 ### Let’s code, step-by-step